 FTC Endorsement and Influencer Guidelines and Best Practices

-To kick off the Summit, Shannon will moderate the headline panel covering guidelines and best practices for influencer marketing campaigns.
+To kick off the Summit, Shannon moderated the headline panel covering guidelines and best practices for influencer marketing campaigns.
 This $8 billion industry presents an exciting opportunity for businesses and influencers.
 But this rapidly evolving space also presents a unique mix of legal considerations and traps for the unwary.
-The panel speakers will include:
+The panel speakers included:

 - Mary Engle, Associate Director for Advertising, Federal Trade Commission